are a small nursery that grows most of what we sell, using

 will be growing.

-second fruiting, or cut out in fall.
+cut them out after they fruit in the fall.

 When pruning, thin the canes